UniCourt/CRM-Workshop2/1. MySQL/4_acid_properities.md

     INSERT INTO transaction (account_number, transaction_type, amount, transaction_date, status)
     VALUES ('SB101', 'Debit', '500', '2022-10-27 03:00:00', 'Success');

-Let's say we reached step 2 and Bob tries to add money to his account.
-Let's try adding Rs.1000 to Bob's account in the other window (Terminal 2)
+Let's say we reached step 2 and Anna tries to add money to her account.
+Let's try adding Rs.1000 to Anna's account in the other window (Terminal 2)

     UPDATE account SET balance = balance + 1000
-    WHERE account_number='SB102';
+    WHERE account_number='SB101';

 Let's continue our pending transaction